 When researchers made this discovery, the next logical step was to identify another mechanism that could override the cancerous stem cells and perform the same function that HOXA5 normally would.
 They found their answer in vitamin A.

-Vitamin A is a retinoid, and scientists were previously aware that the small chemical structure of retinoids could induce differentiation of stem cells in the skin.
+Vitamin A is a retinoid, and scientists were previously aware that the small chemical structure of retinoids could induce the differentiation of stem cells in the skin.
 So when scientists used retinoids against the colon stem cells, they found it re-activated HOXA5.

 In mice that had colon cancer, the treatment with retinoids blocked tumor progression and normalized the tissue.
 And with the HOXA5 protein turned back on, this treatment eliminated cancer stem cells and prevented the spread of it in the live mice.

-But these researchers took it a step further—they got the same results in tissue samples from actual human patients.
+But these researchers took it a step further — they got the same results in tissue samples from actual human patients.
 That’s great news!

-This new treatment is called retinoid differentiation therapy, and the researchers who helped discover it believe it could be significantly effective against colon cancer — not only for treatment of existing disease but also as a preventive measure in high-risk patients.
+This new treatment is called retinoid differentiation therapy, and the researchers who helped discover it believe it could be significantly effective against colon cancer — not only for the treatment of existing disease but also as a preventive measure in high-risk patients.